Ly$\alpha$NNA: A Deep Learning Field-level Inference Machine for the Lyman-$\alpha$ Forest: Simulations

 \subsection{Hydrodynamic Simulations}

 We use a {\Nyx} cosmological hydrodynamical simulation snapshot generated for {\lya} forest analyses (see \citealt{Walther_Nyx_2021JCAP...04..059W}) to create the mock data used for various purposes in this work. {\Nyx} is a relatively novel hydrodynamics code based on the \textsc{AMReX} framework and simulates an ideal gas on an Eulerian mesh interacting with dark matter modeled as Lagrangian particles.
 While adaptive mesh refinement (AMR) is possible and would allow better treatment of overdense regions, we used a uniform grid here as the {\lya} forest only traces mildly overdense gas, rendering AMR techniques inefficient.
 Gas evolution is followed using a second-order accurate scheme (see \citealt{Almgren_Nyx_2013ApJ...765...39A} and \citealt{Lukic_2015MNRAS.446.3697L} for more details).
 In addition to solving the Euler equations and gravity, {\Nyx} also models the main physical processes required for an accurate model of the {\lya} forest.
 The chemistry of the gas is modeled following a primordial composition of H and He.
 Inverse Compton cooling of the CMB is taken into account as well as the updated recombination, collisional ionization, dielectric recombination and cooling rates from \cite{Lukic_2015MNRAS.446.3697L}.
 All cells are assumed to be optically thin to ionizing radiation and a spatially uniform ultraviolet background (UVB) is applied according to the late reionization model of \cite{Onorbe:2018}, where heating rates have been modified by a fixed factor $A_\text{UVB}$ affecting the thermal history and thus pressure smoothing of the gas.
+Here, we use a simulation box at $z=2.2$ with 120 Mpc side-length and $4096^3$ volumetric cells (``voxels'') and dark matter particles, motivated by recent convergence analyses (\citealt{Walther_Nyx_2021JCAP...04..059W} and \citealt{Chabanier:2023}).
+The cosmological parameters of the box are $h = 0.7035$, $\omega_{\text{m}} = \Omega_{\text{m}}h^2 = 0.1589$, $\omega_{\text{b}} = \Omega_{\text{b}}h^2 = 0.0223$, $A_{\mathrm{s}} = 1.4258$, $n_{\mathrm{s}}=1.0327$, $A_{\mathrm{UVB}}=0.9036$.